- Contact Information

 When Jim Swinehart moved to Nebraska, the California native didn't plan on staying for long.
-Forty years later, in 2010, Swinehart achieved Professor Emeritus status, having concluded a successful career as a research geologist and professor in the Geology and Soils Faculty in the School of Natural Resources at the University of Nebraska-Lincoln.
-Swinehart was also a faculty member of the Department of Geosciences from 1995 to 2008.
+Forty years later, in 2010, Swinehart achieved professor emeritus status, having concluded a successful career as a research geologist and professor in the geology and soils faculty, in the School of Natural Resources at the University of Nebraska-Lincoln.
+Swinehart was also a faculty member of the Department of Earth and Atmospheric Sciences from 1995 to 2008.

-In the early 90's, Swinehart began focusing on the dune fields of western Nebraska.
+In the early 90s, Swinehart began focusing on the dune fields of western Nebraska.
 He worked with a team of researchers to examine the biocomplexity of the Nebraska Sand Hills.
-He also worked with colleagues in UNL's Geosciences Department to look at the history of dune reactivation during the past 20,000 years and on mechanisms that control lake-aquifer salinization at both the local and regional or watershed scales in the Sand Hills – both projects funded by the National Science Foundation.
+He also worked with colleagues in UNL's Department of Earth and Atmospheric Sciences to look at the history of dune reactivation during the past 20,000 years, and on mechanisms that control lake-aquifer salinization at both the local and regional or watershed scales in the Sand Hills.
+Both projects funded by the National Science Foundation.

 "It was one of those things where you learn on the job and the next thing you know you're an expert," he said.